We don’t know about you, but we feel like life in general nowadays can be summed up in one word – fast.

-As you can see in the GIF, a “basic” animation can do the required job.
+As you can see in the videos, a “level 1” animation can do the required job.
 It’s not bad, and it’s not unsuitable!

 Here at Stone’s Throw however we don’t want to do “basic”, or even “moderate”.
 Instead, we love creating fantastic animations for our clients – efforts which we’re proud to make and our clients are proud to have.